codesshaman/docker_wordpress_mariadb_nginx_php_alpine/README.md

-# wordpress + nginx docker configuration
+# wordpress + nginx + mysql (mariadb) docker configuration
-Minimal docker wordpress with nginx and php-fpm without bd
+Minimal docker wordpress with nginx, mariadb and php-fpm configuration

 Your need docker and docker-compose in your operation system.